 Cleanliness must be maintained while handling the disk cartridge.
-The cartridge door which receives the read/write heads must never be unlatched and opened when the cartridge is out of the machine except when using the disk cartridge cleaning fixture to clean the disk.
+The cartridge door which receives the read/write heads must never be unlatched and opened when the cartridge is out of the machine except when using the disk cartridge cleaning fixture to clean disk.
 Also, the air valve located on the bottom surface of the cartridge must never be opened.
 Serious damage to disk surfaces could result if foreign particles are introduced inside the cartridge.
 Never disassemble a disk cartridge.
 The disk cartridge assembly is a permanently encased unit which cannot be disassembled without damage.

-Never stack a disk cartridge, subject it to top loading, or store it on a protruding object.
-Handling practices of this nature could deform the diaphragm which centers the disk within the cartridge housing.
-Damage to the diaphragm renders the cartridge unusable and could cause damage to read/write heads.
+The disk cartridge should never be stacked or otherwise subjected to top loading.
+Nor should it be stored on a protruding object.
+Handling practices of this nature could result in deforming the diaphragm which effects centering of the disk within the cartridge housing.
+Damage to the diaphragm will render the cartridge unusable and could cause damage to read/write heads.